Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse

 To begin, the principles of \textbf{Symmetry}, \textbf{No-FTL}, and \textbf{Locality} do not turn on the quantum state's purity.
-Furthermore, it seems to us that an agent living in a mixed-state multiverse will equally be able to entertain questions about their self-locating uncertainty with the same strategy proposed by McQueen \& Vaidman.
+Furthermore, it seems to us that an agent living in a mixed-state multiverse will equally be able to entertain questions about self-locating uncertainty using McQueen \& Vaidman's strategy.

-Here's how the story will go for DMR\textsubscript{E} for the simplest base case of perfect symmetry.
+Consider a base case of perfect symmetry.
 We work out the $N = 3$ case as McQueen and Vaidman (2018) does.
 Consider, again, $3$ identical measurement apparatus, $M_1$, $M_2$, $M_3$, set up at each of $3$ identically built space-stations, each containing an agent $A_1$, $A_2$, $A_3$ respectively, which, for all practical purposes, are identical to one another.
 Each space-station is located at locations $1$, $2$, or $3$, on the circumference of a perfect circle such that the particle has $3$-fold spherical symmetry.
 The agents, measurement devices, and environment $E$ are all in the ready state $R$.
-There is a particle described by a (reduced) density matrix constructed from an equal superposition of $3$ very well-localized and remote wave-packets $\lvert L_1 \rangle$, $\lvert L_2 \rangle$, and $\lvert L_3 \rangle$, corresponding to the particle being found at locations 1, 2, and 3 respectively.
+There is a particle described in terms of the equal sum of $3$ mixed-state density matrices $\rho_{L_1}$, $\rho_{L_2}$, and $\rho_{L_3}$, corresponding to the particle being well-localized at locations 1, 2, and 3 respectively.
 So, the universal density matrix, in the ready state, $\rho_R$ is described by:

-Once again, each agent -- well aware of the symmetry of the situation -- is put in a sleeping pill situation: they're put to sleep before measurement in a `ready' room, and then moved to a `found' room -- stipulated to be internally identical as the `ready' room -- if the particle is found by the measurement apparatus in their space-station.
+Each agent -- well aware of the symmetry of the situation -- is put in a sleeping pill situation: they're put to sleep before measurement in a `ready' room, and then moved to a `found' room -- stipulated to be internally identical as the `ready' room -- if the particle is found by the measurement apparatus in their space-station.